Performing Lines WA

 - Co-produced by Encounter and Performing Lines WA

-- The Australian Government through the Australia Council for the Arts, its arts funding and advisory body and the WA Government through the Department of Local Government, Sport and Cultural Industries
+- Supported by The Australian Government through the Australia Council for the Arts, its arts funding and advisory body and the WA Government through the Department of Local Government, Sport and Cultural Industries and Playking Foundation

 - Perth Festival is supported by See Subiaco for this project